Earthquakes on May 9, 2026

 140.4 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.2 earthquake 65 km ENE of Pedro Bay, Alaska came in on May 9, 2026 at 22:04 UTC.
-At a depth of 140.4 km, the event was intermediate depth.
-Coordinates: 60.091°, -153.099°.
+A magnitude 2.2 earthquake was recorded 65 km ENE of Pedro Bay, Alaska on May 9, 2026 at 22:04 UTC.
+This was a intermediate depth earthquake, focused at 140.4 km depth.
+The epicenter is at 60.091°, -153.099°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09